-- Anyone born on/after 1 January 1969 who has not had two doses of the MMR vaccine should have the MMR vaccine.
+- Anyone born on/after 1 January 1969 who hasn't had 2 doses of the MMR vaccine should have the MMR vaccine.

 - The MMR vaccine is part of the childhood immunisation schedule(external link) for children at 12 months and 15 months of age.